TatianaTylosky/mentor-material/mentor-field-guide.md

  Mentor: “_Yup!
 Now, can you concatenate a string and an integer in Python?_”

-_Socratic Response_: “What are you trying to do?
+Summary: “What are you trying to do?
 What do we know about data types?
 How can we check what data types we’re dealing with?
 Is there a way for us to turn these into the same data type?
 Now what happens?”

-While that answer is true, it doesn’t help the student understand why you can’t add the two.

 As you can see, the Socratic response is not as quick as the simple answer, but the methodology is incredibly important.
-Encourage students to problem solve by engaging in a discourse which builds upon their prior knowledge.
+Encourage students to solve problems by engaging in a discourse which builds upon their prior knowledge.

 **Scaffolding**

 You know how people say they “hit a wall” when learning something new?
-Scaffolding is building steps so anyone can safely climb over any wall of knowledge.
+Scaffolding is when we build steps to help people walk over that wall instead of hit it head on.

 Some things Thinkful does to scaffold curriculum:
 + Breaking courses into assignments (mini-lessons)